hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 };
 ```

-The local domain is `network.lan` with additional subdomains `s1.network.lan`,
-`site1.network.lan`, `s2.network.lan`, and `site2.network.lan`.
-The subdomain
-`s1.network.lan` is just an alias for `site1.network.lan` and contains the same
+The DNS server is responsible for the domain `network.lan` and the actual DNS
-domain names.
-Accordingly, `s2.network.lan` is an alias for
-`site2.network.lan`.

-/etc/bind/db.network.lan:
+records are configured in the file `/etc/bind/db.network.lan`.
+This file
+contains the following entries:

 ```
 $TTL    604800